.png)

 Apply to work with IRC Partners to structure your capital stack and get your deal in front of the right institutional allocators.

-GP co-investment should be 5% to 10% of the equity tranche, not 5% to 10% of total project cost.
-On a $30M deal with a $7.5M equity tranche, the institutional floor is $375,000 to $750,000.
-Anything below 5% of the equity tranche raises alignment questions with institutional LPs.
-The GP contribution is a signal, not just a number.
+The developer co-investment should be 5 percent to 10 percent of the equity tranche, not the total project cost.
+For a deal with a 7.5M dollar equity tranche, the institutional floor is 375,000 to 750,000 dollars.
+Anything below this range often raises alignment concerns with institutional partners who want to see significant skin in the game.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.